Olympian McKayla Maroney says USA Gymnastics gagged her on abuse

 "Plaintiff alleges that Defendant USAG had a plan to keep the sexual abuse of Nassar quiet, and allow Nassar to quietly leave USAG, further silencing his victims," the suit charges.

-Non-disclosure agreements are common in out-of-court settlements but have come under fresh scrutiny in recent months with revelations that alleged sex abusers and harassers including Bill Cosby, Bill O'Reilly and Harvey Weinstein used them to keep accusations under wraps.
+Non-disclosure agreements are common in out-of-court settlements but have come under fresh scrutiny in recent months with revelations that alleged sex abusers and harassers including Bill Cosby, Bill O'Reilly and Harvey Weinstein used them to keep accusations under wraps and allow misconduct to continue.

 Maroney's lawyer is seeking to have her released from the one she signed with USA Gymnastics, noting that in California, where the gymnast lives, a victim of child sexual abuse cannot be forced to sign an NDA as a condition of a settlement.